VoxeLibre/VoxeLibre/mods/ENTITIES/mcl_item_entity/README.txt

 Introduction:
 This mod adds Minecraft like drop/pick up of items to Minetest.

-This mod has been forked from item_drop in the VoxBox subgame.
+This mod has been forked from item_drop in the VoxBox game.

 License:
 Sourcecode: WTFPL (see below)